 NEEDS IMPROVEMENT-- Does not always see what needs to be done.
 Lacks consistency in doing job.
 Wastes time and makes frequent errors.
-May find it difficult to adapt to changes in departmental needs or pace of work.
+May find it difficult to adapt to changes in unit needs or pace of work.
 Needs frequent supervision and checking of work.

 UNSATISFACTORY--Consistently fails to do what is required.
 Needs constant supervision and correction.
 Student disrupts the work of others.